 Setra's sawmills and processing units are certified according to environmental standard ISO 14001.
 The highest priority environmental issues in our units are energy efficiency, noise, and resource efficiency.

 To get the most out of the timber in the most optimal way is a key issue for Setra, both from a profitability and sustainability point of view.
-The purchasing of timber accounts for about 50 percent of Setra's total costs.
 The value of each log is optimized and we try to get a high sawing yield, ie a high volume of sawn timber in relation to the volume of raw material used.
-Some of Setra's sawmills specialize in sawing small logs while others saw larger dimensions, so the units can’t be directly compared to each other.
 The saw yield is not only affected by the log dimension, but also by the type of sawing technology and how it chooses to cut the log into boards and planks based on the final product’s economic value.
-The average saw yield for Setra's nine sawmills amounted to 50.2 (49.6) percent in 2016.
+The average saw yield for Setra's sawmills amounted to 49.2 percent in 2020.